enormandeau/snplift/README.md

 Some additinal parameter in the config file permit to do final corrections to VCF files.

-## Filters
+## Filtration steps

-When scoring markers, SNPLift uses a set of penalties to decide if each alignment should be kept.
+When evaluating markers, SNPLift uses a set of penalties to decide if each alignment should be kept.
 The default score for good alignments is 1.0.
 Each penalties, represented by the symbol between parentheses) then substracts the following values from the score: